RapidSoftwareSolutions/Marketplace-Context.io-Package/README.md

 | webhookId     | String     | Unique id of a user level webhook.

 ## ContextIO.updateUserLevelWebhook
 Webhooks set at the user level are applicable only to the user on which the webhook is set.
-User level webhooks should be used for cases when you will be monitoring things that are very specific to each individual user.
+User level webhooks should be used for cases when you will be monitoring things that are very specific to each individual user.To update the user webhook, you must specify one of the optional parameters.

 | Field              | Type       | Description
 |--------------------|------------|----------